darinf/ports/README.md

 To remove itself, port B does not try to directly talk to the port sending it messages.
 It doesn't have a pointer to A, so instead it forwards a message to its peer, port C, announcing that port B is a proxy to port C. Port C is not interested in this information but is happy to forward the message along.
-Port A receives the message, and can act on it to change its pointer to port
-C. As port A knows that its old peer was port B, port A can send port B a final last message indicating that its annoucement about being a proxy has been acknowledged.
+Port C forwards the message to its peer, port A. Port A receives the message, and can act on it to change its pointer to port C. As port A knows that its old peer was port B, port A can send port B a final last message indicating that its annoucement about being a proxy has been acknowledged.
 Now, port B is ready to remove itself.

 The last step for port B before removing itself is to ensure that any outstanding messages from port A have been forwarded to port C. Once that is done, port B can remove itself.

+To help simplify the implementation, all messages are assigned sequence numbers by the sending port.
+The sequence numbers increase incrementally by 1, and the recipient port uses the sequence numbers to ensure proper ordering of the received messages.

+When acknowledging a port's annoucement that it has become a proxy port, the sequence number of the last message sent to the proxy port is sent to the proxy port.
+This allows the proxy port to observe when it has received the last message it will receive.